Lucklyric/vaultify/README.md

 - **Insertion order preserved**: Entries maintain their original order
 - **Smart group insertion**: New entries are added at the end of their group
 - **Native TOML format**: Clean, readable structure with dotted key notation
+- **Comment preservation**: Comments in TOML files are preserved when editing
 - **Flexible parsing**: Parent entries are created automatically

 ## Backup System